chromaui/chromatic-docs/faq.md

 <details>
 <summary>How to run Chromatic on a specific branch or only when merging to main?</summary>

 How Chromatic is triggered depends on your Continuous Integration (CI) setup.
 You can configure your CI provider to run Chromatic on a specific branch or only when merging to your main branch.
+Please beware that changing which branches Chromatic runs on may affect test and review coverage because Chromatic uses Git history to [track baselines](branching-and-baselines).

 For example, here’s how GitHub Actions can be configured: